Updated At: Apr 8, 2026

 Choose Pin if you want:

-• Transparent pricing from $100/mo with a free tier to test first
+- Transparent pricing from $100/seat/mo with a free tier to test first

 Consider Juicebox if you:

-• Are comfortable without published response rate benchmarks or SOC 2 certification
+- Are comfortable with a 40% price hike, no published response rate benchmarks, and no SOC 2 certification

-For most recruiting teams - agencies, startups, and enterprise alike - Pin is the more complete platform.
-The database sizes are comparable, but Pin's multi-channel outreach, workflow coverage, and ATS integration access address the full recruiting cycle.
-Juicebox's strength is search.
+For most recruiting teams - agencies, startups, and enterprise alike - Pin is the more complete platform at a lower price.
+Juicebox's 2026 pricing changes made the gap wider: a 40% base price increase, $200/mo AI Agent add-on, and the removal of LinkedIn outreach mean you're paying more for less.
+Pin's multi-channel outreach, workflow coverage, AI automation included at no extra cost, and ATS integration on all plans address the full recruiting cycle.
+Juicebox's remaining strength is natural language search.
 Pin's strength is everything from search through hire.

 If LinkedIn Recruiter is also on your shortlist, our Pin vs LinkedIn Recruiter comparison covers that evaluation head-to-head.